 - Contact TikTok representatives in Vietnam, or through official agencies such as DPS.MEDIA to create an internal referral request.

-- Coordinate with the TikTok operations team for evaluation – usually takes from 10 to 30 days.
+- Coordinate with the TikTok team to operate the evaluation – usually lasting from 10 to 30 days.

-- May be required to continue building media profiles if not strong enough – at this point, digital press or KOL collaborations should be used.
+- Requested to continue building a media profile if it is not strong enough – at this point, digital press or KOLs cooperation should be used.

 Comparison table between the blue checkmark process of TikTok and Facebook